apify/apify-docs/docs/crawling_basics/headless_browser.md

 ---
 title: Headless browser
 description: Learn how to scrape the web with a headless browser using only a few lines of code.
-Chrome, Firefox, Safari, Edge.
-All are supported.
+Chrome, Firefox, Safari, Edge - all are supported.
 menuWeight: 21.8
-category: web scraping academy
 paths:
 - crawling-basics/headless-browser
 ---

 # [](#headless-browser) Headless browser

 A headless browser is simply a browser that runs without the user interface.
 This means that it's normally controlled by automated scripts.
-Headless browsers are very popular in scraping, because they can help you render JavaScript or behave like a human user to prevent blocking.
+Headless browsers are very popular in scraping because they can help you render JavaScript or behave like a human user to prevent blocking.
 The two most popular libraries for controlling headless browsers are [Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/).
-Apify SDK supports both.
+The Apify SDK supports both.

 ## [](#playwright-scraper) Building a Playwright scraper